dzzh/RIBs-wiki/iOS-Tutorial-2.md

 }
 ```

-Then, we'll implement a `attachOffGame` private method in the `LoggedInRouter`class to build and attach the OffGame RIB and present its view controller.
+Then, we'll implement an `attachOffGame` private method in the `LoggedInRouter`class to build and attach the OffGame RIB and present its view controller.
 Add the following to the end of your class implementation.

 ```swift
 // MARK: - Private